COUNSELOR IN TRAINING

-The goal of the CIT program is designed to teach valuable life skills, build self-esteem, and increase your camper’s ability to focus and work as a team member, while getting ready to make the hard decision of do they or don’t they want to become a counselor at Camp Mi-Te-Na.
+The goal of the CIT program is designed to teach valuable life skills, build self-esteem, and increase your camper’s ability to focus and work as a team member.
+This will help get them ready to make the decision if they want to become a counselor at Camp Mi-Te-Na.

 How is the CIT experience different from being a camper?

-While CIT’s still participate in a variety of camp activities they are no longer playing for themselves, but playing to make sure all campers are engaged in a safe and fun activity.
+While CIT’s still participate in a variety of camp activities, they are no longer playing for themselves.
+They are now playing to make sure all campers are engaged in a safe and fun activity.

 What is the best age to be a CIT?

-To participate in the CIT program participants must be 15 years old by May 1, 2023.
+To participate in the CIT program participants must be at least 15 years old by May 1, 2024.